A letter from Obama

 Let me turn to LNG now as this is my real objective.
 The shale gas revolution is the core driver behind an even more significant change.
 LNG, the liquid form of Natural Gas, enables us for the first time to convert our vehicles to this ultra-clean fuel across the board.
 Heavy-duty vehicles were in the past excluded from Natural Gas fuelling as CNG tanks would be very, very heavy and the range those vehicles would then have is pitiful.

 LNG happens right here, right now.
 It will not only help America but also the rest of the planet.
 We all suffer from high energy prices and pollution.
-We have been told that in a future world, we would live in a pollution free environment as some yet poorly developed or even undeveloped new technology will save the day.
+We have been told that in a future world, we will live in a pollution-free environment as some yet poorly developed or even undeveloped new technology will save the day.

 We all long for this day to come but in the meantime, we should just use what we have right now.
 Replacing dirty coal with much cleaner shale gas was a good thing.
 The next step must be to also replace dirty distillate fuels with Natural Gas.
 LNG will help this development.